sloandjw/cis-1512/README.md

 `git clone https://github.com/sloandjw/cis-1512.git`

 In VS Code:
-File → Open Folder → select the repo folder
+File → Open Folder → select your local repo folder

-4. Install Live Server
+Install Live Server:
-Click the Extensions icon (four squares)
+Go to Extensions
 Search Live Server
 Install Live Server by Ritwick Dey
 (This allows you to view the website live while working on it)